 Did you know, for example, that when it comes to tooth implant cost, Australia has some of the most expensive prices in the world at anything between $2500 and $7000 per implant?

 For this reason alone, many turn to conventional and cheaper methods of tooth replacement such as dental bridges and partial dentures.

-Despite the high dental implants cost, over 500,000 people still undergo implant-based restorations every year, so if you want to find out whether the cost of dental implants is worth paying, then stick around as we take a closer look at what you really need to know.
+Despite the high dental implants cost, over 500,000 people still undergo implant-based restorations every year, so if you want to find out whether the cost of dental implants is worth paying, then why don’t you book a free dental consultation at your local dental clinic?
+Meanwhile, let’s take a look at what you really need to know.

 So what influences dental implants cost?